-Last week I introduced “precision fermentation,” a synthetic biology (“synbio”) technology that is being used to make milk proteins without animals.
+In the last installment of “Fake Food or Fine Food?”
+I introduced “precision fermentation,” a synthetic biology (“synbio”) technology that is being used to make milk proteins without animals.
 It’s also being used to make cooking oils, animal fats, collagen, honey, lobster, and egg whites.

 “Animal-free dairy” proteins have already been showing up as ingredients in milk, ice cream, cream cheese, cake mix, and animal-free whey protein powder.
 These all qualify as ultra-processed foods.

 Yeast, algae, or bacteria are programmed by inserting cow DNA into them.
 This is done through gene editing (using technologies such as CRISPR) or gene cloning.
 The genetically modified organism produces the milk as a byproduct of its metabolism as a result of this genetic change.

 In this case, the organisms are programmed to make milk proteins such as whey or casein.
 While the product may be animal-free, it is not dairy free.
 It may be considered vegan, and is being marketed as such, but people with sensitivities or allergies to milk or milk proteins should not eat animal-free dairy products.

 The FDA does not require these foods to be labeled as genetically modified (GMO) because while they are produced by genetically modified organisms, the final product doesn’t contain those organisms.
 However, precision fermentation food products do not qualify for verification with the Non-GMO Project because GMOs are involved in the production of these foods.
 1